golang/vscode-go/docs/debugging.md

 #### could not launch process: exec: "lldb-server": executable file not found in $PATH

 This error can show up for Mac users using Delve versions 0.12.2 and above. `xcode-select --install` has solved the problem for a number of users.

-#### Unverified breakpoints when remote debugging

-Check the version of the Delve API used in the remote Delve process by checking the value of the `–api-version` flag.
-This needs to match the version used by the Go extension (`2`, by default).
-You can change the API version by editing the configuration in the `launch.json file.

 [Delve]: https://github.com/go-delve/delve
 [VS Code variables]: https://code.visualstudio.com/docs/editor/variables-reference